gchq/sleeper/docs/usage/bulk-import.md

 #### Bulk import on EKS

-It's important to consider how you will be authorize with the Kubernetes API to administer the cluster.
+It's important to consider how you will be will authorized to administer the cluster.
 This will allow you to connect with `kubectl` and access Kubernetes resources in the AWS console.
 You can either assume the Sleeper instance admin role before you authenticate with the Kubernetes API, or you can configure your own role to be a cluster admin.

 To configure your own role, look in AWS IAM, and choose a role that gets assigned to your user, or users with administrator access.
 An admin access role may be in the form AWSReservedSSO_AdministratorAccess_abc123 if you log in